Small Business Industry Day set March 6 in Music City

-The U.S. Army Corps of Engineers Nashville District and Community Partners are presenting the Procurement Opportunities Conference/Small Business Industry Day 7:30 a.m. to 3 p.m.
+NASHVILLE, Tenn.
+(Sept.
+29, The U.S. Army Corps of Engineers Nashville District and community partners are presenting the annual Procurement Opportunities Conference/Small Business Industry Day 7:30 a.m. to 3 p.m.
 Wednesday, March 6, 2024, at the Avon Williams Campus of Tennessee State University in Nashville, Tennessee.

-This is a photo during last year’s event March 6, 2023.
-(USACE Photo by Leon Roberts)
+This event is open to 8(a) small businesses, Veteran-owned small businesses (VOSB), Service-Disabled Veteran-Owned Small Businesses (SDVOSB), Economically Disadvantaged Women-Owned Small Businesses (EDWOSB), Women-Owned Small Businesses (WOSB) and other businesses (large, other than small business, non-profit, etc.) that are interested in connecting with small businesses for subcontracting/joint venture opportunities.
+Additionally, this will provide outreach to local industry partners to enhance competition, build relationships, and facilitate a better understanding of the Nashville District’s mission requirements and contractor capabilities.

+Owners and managers with small and large businesses can register for this event at

 |Date Taken: